tengmx/gcapc/README.md

 #### Note:

+1. This repository is synchronized with the devel version of *gcapc* in Bioconductor.
-1. If your local R is lower than the required as shown in [DESCRIPTION](https://github.com/tengmx/gcapc/blob/master/DESCRIPTION) file, please update R before installation.
+2. If your local R is lower than the required as shown in [DESCRIPTION](https://github.com/tengmx/gcapc/blob/master/DESCRIPTION) file, please update R before installation.